balenaltd/handbook/Architecture-Calls.md

 **Action:**

-  - We should support node v4
+  - We should support node v4 (Maintained till Apr '18)
   - Act on a case-by-case basis (e.g. etcher-image-write uses few ES6 features and module could be refactored to ES5)

 ---